gearbox-solutions/nuxt-precognition/README.md

 ```

 ### The useForm Vue Composable
  The `useForm` Vue composable provides a convenient way to handle form submission and validation errors in your Nuxt app for cases when you may not want to use the full precognition features, but still keep the same convenient form-submission process.
-A form created through the `useForm` composable provide your form submissions with a number of useful features:
+A form created through the `useForm` composable provide your form submissions with a number of useful features.

+This form is based on the [`useForm` composable from Inertia.js](https://inertiajs.com/forms#form-helper) and generally implements the same API and can be used in the same way.
+[The documentation for the `useForm` composable](https://inertiajs.com/forms#form-helper) should be consulted for details on how to use the form.

  - Lifecycle Hooks
     - `onBefore()`
     - `onStart()`